TiesdeKok/ipystata/README.md

     In[1]: example_list = ['var_1', 'var_2']
     In[2]: %%stata -i example_list
            display "`example_list'"

+If you want a Stata graph as an output of a IPyStata cell you can use the following argument (**New in 0.2.1**):

+    -gr --graph
+    In[1]: %%stata -gr

 Retrieve user-defined macros from Stata into the following Python dictionary `macro_dict` (**New in 0.2**):

     -gm --getmacro